KaeptnBalu/Arduino_Spot_Welder_V4/Arduino_Code/V4.0.1_Arduino_Code/README.md

-This is the new iniial release of the redesigned V4.0.1 Arduino Code for the Arduino Spot Welder.
+This is the initial release of the redesigned V4.0.1 Arduino Code for the Arduino Spot Welder.

 Improvements:
 - adjust Code to work with Spot Welder V4